Emily and Elizabeth’s two films, Everything Looks Better on Fire and The Bookends is at the New Filmmakers LA on November 16th.

 Emily is in Garrard Conley’s film adaption of the memoir Boy Erased, directed by Joel Edgerton.

-Elizabeth is in Under The Silver Lake, directed by David Robert Mitchell and in competition at Cannes Film Festival.
-Coming to theaters this April.
+Elizabeth is in Under The Silver Lake, directed by David Robert Mitchell and was in competition at Cannes Film Festival.

-Emily and Elizabeth were on The Good Doctor as recurring guest stars.
-Watch the highlights of episode 11 and 12 here!
+Emily and Elizabeth are on The Good Doctor as recurring guest stars.

 Elizabeth is in this season of Modern Family, episode 8.